fauu/Kamite/README.md

   # [RELAODABLE] Whether to perform slight formatting corrections on incoming
   # chunks
-  correct = true
+  correct = yes

   # [RELOADABLE] Whether to flash backgrounds of chunk texts in the client's
   # interface on certain occasions
-  flash = true
+  flash = yes

   # [RELOADABLE] Whether to treat incoming chunks as translations and create a
   # new chunk for each translation.
 Useful when watching media with just the
   # translation subtitles
-  translationOnlyMode = false
+  translationOnlyMode = no

   # [RELOADABLE]
   log {